 For more information about our Summer Guarantee, click here to view it in our Registration Policy.

-We are still planning to start our youth school year programs on schedule in September 2020.
-However, with ever-changing circumstances, we've rolled out a School Year Guarantee.
+Our Youth School Year programs and Adult Weekend and Intensive programs are scheduled to start in September 2020.
+However, with ever-changing circumstances, we've rolled out a Fall Guarantee.

-This states that if school year programs are canceled by WAS before the start date, or if a student has been adversely impacted by COVID-19, full refunds will be offered and deposits refunded.
+This states that if a program is canceled by WAS before the start date, or if a student has been adversely impacted by COVID-19, full refunds will be offered and deposits refunded.
 After the program start date, if we cancel any in-person classes due to COVID-19, we will offer a 50% prorated refund per day missed.
-We will also offer online learning opportunities during any cancelation period.
+For Youth School Year programs, will offer online learning opportunities during any cancelation period.
 Additionally, we're rolling out a $15,000 Relief Fund to assist families who experience hardship during the year due to COVID-19.

-For more information about our School Year Guarantee, click here to view it in our Registration Policy.
+For more information about our Fall Guarantee, click here to view it in our Registration Policy.

 We very much look forward to Anake Outdoor School beginning on schedule in September 2020.
 At this time, we do not anticipate that any closures would inhibit this program from starting on time.